 If you are now making the effort to formulate specific action items and the associated goal, then you shouldn't miss the icing on the cake: Establishing a regular review of action items in your sprint cycle.

-Personally, I am surprised that the review of action items is not (yet) a fixed agenda item for sprint retrospectives in the Scrum Guide.
+Personally, I'm surprised that reviewing actions is not (yet) a fixed agenda item for sprint retrospectives in the Scrum Guide.
 In any case, my recommendation would be to add it here: Scrum Guide.

 Depending on the frequency of your retrospectives, it can also make sense to address the review of measures in the team's daily / weekly.